jhuttner/rtcommit/README.md

 		passwd MyRTpass
 		externalauth 1

+## Installation

+* Inside a Git repository, create a .rtcommit folder.
+Your per-repo files for rtcommit (history, blasts) will be stored here.

 ## Dependencies for optional XMPP (IM) component.

 * [xmpppy](http://xmpppy.sourceforge.net/), a Python implementation of the XMPP protocol.
 You will know it works when you can import 'xmpp' from the Python shell.